On This Page

 Breeding and Exhibiting Black Adult Show Pomeranians

 During the past 100 years, many black toy Poms have won top awards.
-A Black Pomeranian, Champion Banner Prince Charming owned by Mrs. Frank Smythe won Best in Show at the very first American Pomeranian Club Championship Show.
+A Black Pomeranian, Champion Banner Prince Charming owned by Mrs. Frank Smythe won Best in Show at the first American Pomeranian Club Championship Show.

 Breeding Black Pomeranians